abidtanvir/Pizza-World/README.md

 ## How to Run:

+In order to run this project in your local machine:

 - Setup the environment properly.
 - Copy the folder named ‘pizzaworld’ to the ‘htdocs’ folder. ( C:\xampp\htdocs )
 - Run the xampp, strat Apache server.